-- Place enough crumpled balls of newspaper or other paper into the stove to cover thbottom of the firebox. - Place small and dry kindling on the crumpled paper. - Place larger and dry kindling on top of the small kindling. - Open the air intake control fully. - Light a fire at the bottom of the crumpled paper and close the door.
+- 1. Place enough crumpled balls of newspaper or other paper into the stove to cover the bottom of the firebox. - 2.
+Place small and dry kindling on the crumpled paper. - 3.
+Place larger and dry kindling on top of the small kindling. - 4.
+Open the air intake control fully. (see Table 3.4) - 5.
+Light a fire at the bottom of the crumpled paper and close the door.
 If the fire tends to go out momentarily, hold the door slightly ajar to activate the fire.
-As soon as the fire catches hold, close the door.
+As soon as the fire catches hold, close the door. - 6.
+Ideally the large kindling should be burned until a thick bed of red embers is obtained.
+At that point, add cord wood fuel and continue to operate the draft control wide open until the fire is well established.
+Once the firebox is hot, the air control can be partially closed to adjust the intensity of the fire.
+Refer to table 3.4 to operate the air intake control properly.